YodasWs/node-oauth/README.md

 ===================
 A simple oauth API for `node.js`.
 This API allows users to authenticate against OAUTH providers and thus act as OAuth consumers.

-OAuth1.0A tested against Twitter (http://twitter.com), term.ie (http://term.ie/oauth/example/), TwitPic, Yahoo!, and Ally Invest.
+OAuth1.0A tested against [Twitter](http://twitter.com), [term.ie](http://term.ie/oauth/example/), TwitPic, Yahoo!, and [Ally Invest](https://www.ally.com/api/invest/documentation/getting-started/).

 Rudimentary OAuth2 supported and tested against Facebook, GitHub, foursquare, Google, and Janrain.

 It also has support for OAuth Echo, which is used for communicating with 3rd party media providers such as TwitPic and yFrog.

+<ins>I've added support for streaming services</ins> (keeping the connection open and periodically receiving new data).

 Installation
 ------------